microsoft/fluentui/packages/react-tooltip/Spec.md

 `Tooltip` renders the tooltip content itself, and the arrow that points to the target element.
 The tooltip renders in a React portal to avoid clipping.

-The `TooltipProps` interface is defined in the `react-tooltip-hook` package.
+The `TooltipProps` interface is defined in the `react-tooltip-trigger` package.

 ```ts
 import { TooltipProps } from '@fluentui/react-tooltip-trigger';